seregazhuk/seregazhuk.github.io_old/_posts/2016-06-05-laravel-ioc.md

 communicate with each other.
 Laravel itself is an IoC container.
 Its *Application* class extends *Container* class.
 Everything that happens inside your application at some point has an interaction with the IoC container.
 It is the key difference between frameworks and libraries.

+The container in Laravel is commonly used to bind and resolve instances of your service providers.
+I am sure, that if you open any of your service provider classes, you will find bindings there.
+Something like this:

+{% highlight php %}
+<?php

+// service provider code

+public function register() {
+    App::bind('App\Contracts\Payment', function(){
+        return new App\Services\Stripe(Config::get('payments.stripe.key'));
+    });
+}
+{% endhighlight %}

+In service provider we can get the container via `$this->app` property.
+Method `bind` registers a binding.
+The first parameter is a unique identifier of the binding, for example, a class name or an interface.
+The second parameter is a callback, that returns an instance of the binding.
+This callback will be executed every time we resolve the `Payment` interface:

+{% highlight php %}
+<?php

+$paymentService = App::make('App\Contracts\Payment');
+$paymentService->process(data);
+{% endhighlight %}

+Remember, that in this closure we receive the container itself as an argument.
+Why?
+It may be useful when we need to resolve some dependencies for our bindings:

+{% highlight php %}
+<?php
+App::bind('App\Contracts\Payment', function($app){
+    return new App\Services\Stripe(Config::get('payments.stripe.key'), $app['httpClient']);
+});

+{% endhighlight %}

+There is no need to use container for binding classes, that do not depend on interfaces.
+The container is smart enough to create them.
+Such classes are constructed with the help of PHP Reflection API.